software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/05-cheatcodes/README.md

 ### Failing test on cheatcode error

-Simplest handling of `Result` is to `unwrap()` them.
+The simplest handling of `Result` is to `unwrap()` them.
 It either returns a cheatcode success value or causes the test to fail entirely:

 ```cairo title="Simple handling"